boggybrn/jOCP/README.md

 * Log4J

 ## Sample Application
-`com.telsis.jocp.sampleApp` provides the source code for a basic sample application that:
+`com.telsis.jocp.sampleApp` provides the source code for a basic sample application.
+This is an adapted version of the original Telsis application.
+The aim being to extend this so that it can be used as a  test client to verify the behaviour of maps running on the Telsis Ocean 2280.

+At the moment it:

-* Establishes an OCP link to a remote server
+* Establishes an OCP link to a pair of remote OCP servers
 * Notifies the remote server of an initial detection point event (Initial DP)
+* Replies automatically to the Update Matched Digits Telsis handler
-* On receipt of request to perform a delivery, returns a `DeliverToResult` indicating the call was delivered successfully.
+* On receipt of request to perform a delivery, prints the destination number and returns a `DeliverToResult` indicating the call was delivered successfully.
+* On receipt of a 'Make Fire and Forget INAP Call' Telsis handler with party, prints the destination number and returns a result

-To use the sample application you will need a remote OCP server (i.e. an Ocean 2280) running a Map that does a DeliverTo.
+To use the sample application you will need a remote OCP server (i.e. an Ocean 2280) running a Map that does a DeliverTo of DeliverTo(INAP)